escape-llc/yet-another-chart-component/README.md

 ## Demo It!
 The demo application in the solution is now available in [Windows Store](https://www.microsoft.com/store/apps/9P9XC6Z7R3BW) so you don't have to build it from source.

-# Before you build
+## Build It!
-If you are rebuilding the demo application and/or test projects (e.g. because you forked or cloned it), you must re-generate the PFX file, because it is excluded from repository by `.gitignore`.
+If you are rebuilding the demo application and/or test projects (e.g. because you forked or cloned this repo), you must re-generate the PFX file(s), because they are excluded from repository by `.gitignore`.

 * In *Solution Explorer*, double-click the app manifest file.
 * In the *Manifest Designer*, go to the *Packaging* tab.